Showing posts with label El Nino. Show all posts

 [ screenshot from earlier post ]

-Ominously, concentrations of greenhouse gases at Utqiaġvik (formerly Barrow), Alaska, are very high and rising.
-The image below shows daily measurements of carbon dioxide concentrations from 2020
+Currently, concentrations of greenhouse gases at Utqiaġvik (formerly Barrow), Alaska, are very high and rising.
+The image below is adapted from an image issued by NOAA January 8, 2026, and shows recent monthly carbon dioxide concentrations as high as 442 ppm.

-The above image and the images below are adapted from images issued by NOAA January 6, 2026.
-The images show concentrations of greenhouse gases recorded at the Barrow Atmospheric Baseline Observatory (BRW), a NOAA facility located near Utqiaġvik (formerly Barrow), Alaska, at 71.32 degrees North latitude.
-The image below shows hourly average methane measurements from 2020.
+These images show concentrations of greenhouse gases recorded at the Barrow Atmospheric Baseline Observatory (BRW), a NOAA facility located near Utqiaġvik (formerly Barrow), Alaska, at 71.32 degrees North latitude.

 The image below shows monthly average methane measurements from 2001.